 Heilmann was still going strong at 35 when he was sold to the Cincinnati Reds in 1930, rapping 19 homers, plating 91, and hitting a round .333 before arthritis in his wrists forced him to miss the entire 1931 season.
 He returned briefly in 1932; completely unable to swing the lumber he retired after just 31 final at-bats.
 After spending the rest the season on the Reds coaching staff he launched a long and successful career as a Tiger broadcaster, working as a play-by-play announcer on the team's radio broadcasts from 1934 to 1950 and later adding TV.
 During World War II, he traveled overseas as part of a baseball group entertaining troops.

-A San Francisco native once famous throughout Detroit for having saved a drowning woman in the Detroit River in July 1916 during his sophomore season, Heilmann died of lung cancer at 56 in Southfield, MI in 1951.
-He was elected to the Hall of Fame in 1952, posthumously with Paul Waner.
+A San Francisco native, Heilmann became famous throughout Detroit after saving a woman from drowning in the Detroit River in July 1916 during his sophomore season.
+He died of lung cancer at 56 in Southfield, MI in 1951, and was elected to the Hall of Fame in 1952, posthumously with Paul Waner.
 In 1999, he ranked Number 54 on The Sporting News' list of the 100 Greatest Baseball Players, and was nominated as a finalist for the Major League Baseball All-Century Team.

 - 4-time AL Batting Average Leader (1921, 1923, 1925 & 1927)